 Do the same thing for the second portion of dough.
 Cover the tray with a clean damp tea towel and chill in the fridge and let it rest for up to 24 hours.
 This helps the gluten develop, making them soft and pillowy!

-Only when you’re ready to serve and eat the gnudi you should make the walnut & sage pesto.
+Only when you’re ready to serve and eat the gnudi you should make the walnut and sage pesto.

 For the pesto, toast walnuts in a non-stick or cast iron pan on medium heat for about 6 to 8 minutes, shaking the pan often so the walnuts don’t burn, until nicely toasted and darker in color.

-In a food processor add 1 cup of toasted walnuts, sage, parsley, garlic, lemon zest, lemon juice, parmesan, salt and pepper.
+In a food processor, add 1 cup of toasted walnuts, sage, parsley, garlic, lemon zest, lemon juice, parmesan, sea salt and ground black pepper.
 Reserve 1/4 cup of walnuts to chop and serve on top of the gnudi.
-While blending the pesto add olive oil in a slow stream while the machine is running and continue processing until the pesto is more smooth and well incorporated.
+While blending the pesto, add olive oil in a slow stream while the machine is running and continue processing until the pesto is more smooth and well incorporated.

 To cook the gnudi right before serving, boil water in a medium sized pot.
 Boil 6 to 8 gnudi at a time for about 1 minute only.
 You only want to cook the skin on the outside.
 Remove with a slotted spoon and let it drain on a paper towel lined plate or baking sheet.

 Heat a non-stick or cast iron pan over medium-high heat.
-Add 1 tbsp olive oil and 1 tbsp vegan butter.
+Add 1 tablespoon of olive oil and 1 tablespoon of vegan butter.
 Spread it out to create an even layer of oils in the pan.
 Once hot, fry 4 to 5 fresh sage leaves without crowding the pan for about 1 to 2 minutes, flipping half way through, until crispy.
 Set fried sage aside.